redpulp/redpulp/README.md

 I'm `redpulp` (she/her), a Fullstack Developer with a passion for procedural and physics based graphics.
 I'm trying to move to a game dev job, but until then, I'll use this account to share some of my experiments.

 ## Survival
-In my day-to-day job I work as a webdev and "Cloud Infrastructure Engineer", which usually means that I design and develop all sorts of web based tools and that I set up their infrastructures in the cloud (mostly AWS).
+In my day-to-day job I work as a webdev and "Cloud Infrastructure Engineer", which usually means that I design and develop all sorts of web based tools and that I set up their infrastructures in the cloud.
 My go-to language is Typescript, but I usually sprinkle some Rust and Python on the the projects I work on.

 Here's a colorful list of some relevant tools I've worked with, in no particular order: